LearningTheStack/LearningNode.js/README.md

 # LearningNode.js

+An ecommerce app.

 I will be using this repository to learn Node.js.

 Dependencies:
-Express: Transforms our package into a fully fledged web server.
+express: Transforms our package into a fully fledged web server.
-Nodemon: Allows our server to constantly update when we change a file.
+nodemon: Allows our server to constantly update when we change a file.
+body-parser: Parses the body of HTTP requests from buffer (list of bytes) to strings.
+crypto: Used to generate random ids for records saved in our file storage.
+fs: Used to access file storage. users